hunter-teacher-cert/methods-work-lui5c/final_lessons/lesson_00/readme.md

 ```

 ### Teacher delivered content
 Teacher showcases important stepping stones of the solution without showing the solution.
 Each example will include several practice examples that students must participate in.
 1. how a Caesar cipher works - [video](https://www.youtube.com/watch?v=l6jqKRXSShI)

+_for the rest, these are done in a blank java repl, in the main() function.
+Students are shown how the teacher will write a line, and then compile and test to see what happens._

 2. <code>charAt()</code>
 ```java
 String a = "Acknowledgements";